Judge Wanda E. Adams

 Wanda Adams was first elected as Harris County Justice of the Peace Precinct 7, Place 1, in 2020 after serving 7 years on the Houston Independent School District Board of Education and the limit of three two-year terms as a member of the Houston City Council for District D.

-She has served as a professor of political science at her alma mater, where she also hosted the KTSU public-affairs radio program "Impact Houston Live."
-She brought to her classroom and the radio program not only experience as an elected official but a long career in public service.
-She served on the NCAA Final Four Sustainability Committee and the Super Bowl LI Sustainability Committee.
-Judge Adams is also the first African American woman to be appointed to serve on the Harris County Appraisal District Board of Directors.
+She has served as a professor of political science at her alma mater, where she also hosted the KTSU publicaffairs radio program "Impact Houston Live."
+Judge Adams is also the first African-American woman to be appointed to serve on the Harris County Appraisal District Board of Directors.

 She is a proud member of Delta Sigma Theta Sorority and has had the honor of being appointed to national committees, including the Social Action Commission and the National/Regional Housing Task Force.
+Judge Adams received an appointment to serve on the State Social Action Committee.
 She also served as a trustee for the Museum of Fine Arts Houston and is a member of Leadership Houston Class 30.